junymc/junymc.github.io/_posts/2020-07-30-new_learning_field_-_react_native.markdown

 Instagram took the challenge to integrate React Native into their existing native app starting from the simplest view you can imagine: the Push Notifications view which was originally implemented as the WebView.
 It didn’t require building navigation infrastructure, as UI was quite simple.
 Read more stories [here](https://instagram-engineering.com/react-native-at-instagram-dd828a9a90c7#.3h4wir4zr).

+## Conclusion
+There's a lot more of big companies that were written in React Native for their mobile apps like Tesla, Walmart and Airbnb etc..
+As we see development world is growing so much and fast, there is a lot to learn as a programmer.
+Even if I already know Javascript or Ruby, the syntaxs and rules are keep changing and updating so I can never just settle with what I've learned yesterday.
+I'm in the new learning field everyday and I should keep it up always to survive in this IT career field.